Dynamical Pair Production at Sub-Barrier Energies for Light Nuclei: Cross Section of Pair Production

 Since this is a dynamical process, times are important.
 A characteristic time for pair production is given by the Heisenberg principle:

 thus, the rate at which a given virtual pair can attempt to tunnel is $\Delta\tau^{-1}$.

-There is a second characteristic time for the tunnelling process.
-A simple inspection of fig. \ref{fig2}, bottom, shows that the positron may be trapped by the Coulomb barrier up to the inner turning point.
-This is analogous to the number of assaults per unit time in the theory of alpha decay, fission etc. This quantity may be estimated by the ratio of the distance travelled by the positron before hitting the inner barrier (of the order of few Fermis from figure \ref{fig2}) divided by its average speed.
-For transverse masses equal to the rest mass of the electron, the corresponding time is smaller than the time obtained from the Heisenberg uncertainty principle, and we will use the value given in eq. (\ref{deltatau}) for an estimate of the cross section.
+There is a second characteristic time for the tunneling process.
+A simple inspection of Figure \ref{fig2} (bottom), shows that the positron may be trapped by the Coulomb barrier up to the inner turning point.
+This is analogous to the number of assaults per unit time in the theory of alpha decay, fission, etc. This quantity may be estimated by the ratio of the distance traveled by the positron before hitting the inner barrier (of the order of a few Fermis from Figure \ref{fig2}) divided by its average speed.
+For transverse masses equal to the rest mass of the electron, the corresponding time is smaller than the time obtained from the Heisenberg uncertainty principle, and we will use the value given in Equation (\ref{deltatau}) for an estimate of the cross-section.
 Microscopic dynamical calculations are needed for heavier systems when more than one pair may be produced and energy conservation must be fulfilled.

-Here we will use simple and transparent physical arguments to estimate the value of the cross section for pair production.
-We write the cross section as:
+Here, we use simple and transparent physical arguments to estimate the value of the cross-section for pair production.
+We write the cross-section as: